 Cycling BC’s High Performance Chimp athlete Fundraising page is available to all current High Performance Team athletes and Alumni athletes who are currently training and racing internationally.
 In order to qualify, please send results from all major international races in the last 12 months, as well as, a training schedule from the last 12 months and the next 12 months outlining where you were/are/will be training.

 If selected, you will be responsible for filling in all of the fields within the page, as well as, regularly updating the page in order to let supporters know how the season is going.

 Cycling BC’s Chimp Fundraising page can be found here.

 More info on how to create an athlete fundraising page will be available upon successful application to the program.

-For athletes looking for temporary upgrades to participate in team or club events, selection events, Nationals/Rimouski, etc. please submit this form THREE WEEKS prior to the event date.
+For athletes looking for temporary upgrades to participate in team or club events, selection events, Nationals/Rimouski, etc. OR for those whose category is not available in a particular race (eg. U17 is the youngest category available but you’re U15), complete and submit this form THREE WEEKS prior to the event date.